Frity2025/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A function that copies memory area
+A function that locate character in a string